klimisa/blog/_posts/2020-06-01-effective-logging.md

  - Filters
  - Attributes

- Logging should not affect the performance or the behavior of the application
+ Logging should not affect the performance or the behavior of the application.

  ### Easily consumable